Oppositional Defiant Disorder: Symptoms and Treatment

 Genetic Factors: Those with a family history of ODD and other mental health issues, such as ADHD, mood disorders, or substance abuse, are at a higher risk of developing ODD.

-Environmental Factors: Factors such as neglect, abuse, or experiencing an unstable home environment can play a role in enhancing the risk of developing ODD.
+Environmental Factors: Factors such as neglect, abuse, or experiencing an unstable home environment can play a role in increasing the risk of developing ODD.

 Note: Not all of